scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

 # Properties of a Detector {#DEC_PROPERTIES}

-At the top of the new file dec_xyz.c, you can find the detector properties.
+At the top of the new file dec_xyz.cpp, you can find the detector properties.
 These are given as compiler defines.
 The properties you have to set have the following meaning: